ParaGroup/WindFlow/README.md

 * CUDA >= 9 (for compiling GPU examples)
 * FastFlow version >= 3.0

+# Build the Examples
+WindFlow is a header-only template library.
+To build your applications you have to include the main header of the library (windflow.hpp).
+For using the GPU operators you further have to include windflow_gpu.hpp.
+To compile the examples provided alongside the library:
+* make -> generate all the examples
+* make all_cpu -> generate only the examples with operators running on CPU
+* male all_gpu -> generate only the examples with operators running on GPU

 # Contributors
 The main developer and maintainer of WindFlow is [Gabriele Mencagli](mailto:mencagli@di.unipi.it).